mendix/CommunityCommons/README.md

 *XSSSanitize* - Removes all potential dangerous HTML from a string so that it can be safely displayed in a browser.
 This function should be applied to all HTML which is displayed in the browser and can be entered by (untrusted) users.

-*RandomStrongPassword* - Returns a random strong password containing at least one number, lowercase character,uppercase character and strange character.
+*RandomStrongPassword* - Returns a random strong password containing a specified minimum number of digits, uppercase and special characters.

 *EncryptString* - Decrypts an AES encrypted string.
 The keylength should exactly be 16 characters (128 bit).
 (New in 2.4)